 What Conversion Bridge Are Most Businesses Missing?

-The missing bridge is matching your traffic source promise to your landing experience.
-Each traffic source creates different visitor expectations that require tailored approaches.
+The missing bridge is matching your traffic source promise to your landing experience - each traffic source creates different visitor expectations that require tailored approaches.
 In my experience auditing conversion funnels across dozens of businesses, this is where most companies lose serious money.

 Here's what I see constantly when working with new clients: businesses drive traffic from multiple sources but treat every visitor with identical messaging and offers.
 This is a critical mistake that costs real revenue and wastes marketing spend.